groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/modify/pptx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Signature Management for Documents"
+  title: "Signature management for documents"
   description: "GroupDocs.Signature for Node.js via Java offers a robust suite of tools for adding, modifying, verifying, searching, and deleting signatures across a wide array of document formats, enhancing your workflow and document security."
   image: "/img/signature/features_modify.webp" # 500x500 px
-  image_description: "Signature Editing"
+  image_description: "Signature editing"
   features:
     # feature loop
-    - title: "Flexible Document Signing"
+    - title: "Flexible document signing"
       content: "Sign your documents with a variety of options—text, images, barcodes, and stamps—at any location in your files.
 You can also adjust embedded metadata like EXIF data in images and protect sensitive information using digital certificates."

     # feature loop
-    - title: "Verify and Search Signatures"
+    - title: "Verify and search signatures"
       content: "Ensure the integrity of your documents by verifying signatures with ease.
 Use built-in search functionality to locate and manage all signatures within a file, ensuring nothing is overlooked."

     # feature loop
-    - title: "Update Existing Signatures"
+    - title: "Update existing signatures"
       content: "When a signature needs adjustments, whether in appearance, position, or content, our API makes the process smooth and hassle-free, letting you fine-tune any signature quickly."

     # feature loop
-    - title: "Remove Unwanted Signatures"
+    - title: "Remove unwanted signatures"
       content: "Whether you need to remove an outdated signature or clean up your document, GroupDocs.Signature for Node.js via Java offers full control over signature deletion, ensuring your files remain up-to-date and accurate."

   code_samples:
     # code sample loop
-    - title: "Edit Barcode Signatures"
+    - title: "Edit barcode signatures"
       content: |
         This example demonstrates how to programmatically edit barcode signatures within a document.
         {{< landing/code title="JavaScript">}}